-Secondly, CRErM and CRErDa outperform CRM.
-On the BP4D database, the F1 scores of CRErM and CRErDa are 1.0% and 1.6% higher than CRM.
-On the DISFA database, CRErM and CRErDa are also 1.0% and 1.3% superior to CRM.
-The results indicate that encoding region correlations is effective for improving facial region representation learning and boosting AU recognition.
+Second, CRErM and CRErDa also outperform CRM.
+CRErM improves the F1 scores by 1.0% over CRM on both databases.
+CRErDa improves the F1 scores by 1.6% and 1.3% over CRM on BP4D and DISFA, respectively.
+These results indicate that encoding region correlations improves facial region representation learning and boosts AU recognition.

-Thirdly, CRMEaEr is better than CRMEa and CRErM.
-Specifically, CRMEaEr achieves 0.4% improvement over CRMEa on the BP4D and DISFA databases.
-CRMEaEr is also 1.8% and 3.2% better than CRErM on two databases.
-CRMEaEr jointly performs AU recognition from encoded AU representations and region predicting from encoded region features.
-Two tasks construct multi-task learning.
+Third, CRMEaEr outperforms CRMEa and CRErM.
+Specifically, CRMEaEr improves the F1 score by 0.4% over CRMEa on the BP4D and DISFA databases, and 1.8% and 3.2% over CRMEaEr on BP4D and DISFA, respectively.
+CRMEaEr jointly performs the AU recognition from encoded AU representations and the region prediction from encoded region features.
+These two tasks form multi-task learning.
 Both region and AU correlations are leveraged to enhance AU recognition based on the shared region feature extraction component.

-Fourthly, CRMEaDa is better than CRMEa.
-The F1 scores of CRMEaDa are 0.5% and 0.3% higher than CRMEa on the BP4D and DISFA databases, respectively.
-The F1 scores of CRErDa are also 0.6% and 0.3% superior to CRErM on two databases.
-In addition, our method is also better than CRMEaEr.
+Fourth, CRMEaDa outperforms CRMEa.
+CRMEaDa improves the F1 scores by 0.5% and 0.3% over CRMEa on the BP4D and DISFA databases, respectively.
+CRErDa improves the F1 scores by 0.6% and 0.3% over CRErM on BP4D and DISFA, respectively.
+Furthermore, our method outperforms CRMEaEr.
 CRMEa predicts AUs from the AU representations encoded with AU correlations.
 CRErM encodes region correlations to enhance facial region representations.
 CRMEaEr jointly encodes AU and region correlations.
-Different from CRMEa, CRErM, and CRMEaEr, our method, combining with CRMEaDa and CRErDa, decodes AUs from the encoded AU or region representations.
-The better performance demonstrates that leveraging AU predicting component based on self-attention mechanism is able to further enhance AU recognition.
+Our method, CRMEaDa, and CRErDa, decode AUs from the encoded AU or region representations.
+The superior performance of these three approaches demonstrates that leveraging the AU prediction component based on the self-attention mechanism further enhances AU recognition.